 Apply Online, Same Day Funding

-It’s important to have a general understanding of your credit score since it impacts all types of lending.
-If you plan on buying a car with an auto loan or taking out a mortgage to buy a home, having an idea of what your credit score is can help you determine what your loan may look like and how much you can afford to borrow.
+Your credit history and score play a large role in your personal finances.
+They can impact everything from taking out a mortgage or renting an apartment to buying a car and refinancing your student loans.
+Having an idea of what your credit score is can help you determine what your loan may look like and how much you can afford to borrow.

 Credit scores aren’t set in stone.
-Here are some strategic steps to consider for those trying to improve their scores:
+They evolve constantly as new financial information comes in, both positive and negative.
+Here are some strategic steps to consider for those trying to build a positive credit history:

-• Making payments on time.
-This includes credit card payments, rent, debt payments, utilities, and any other monthly bills or payments.
-Lenders often consider past behavior to be an accurate predictor of future behavior and generally want to avoid lending money to individuals with a history of missed payments.
+This includes credit card payments, rent, loans, utilities, and any other monthly bills or payments.
+Lenders often consider past behavior to be a predictor of future behavior and want to avoid lending money to individuals with a history of missed payments.

-• Keeping credit utilization ratio below 30%.
+Revolving credit refers to credit cards and home equity lines of credit (HELOCs).
 Lenders generally like to see a credit utilization ratio of 30% or lower.
 It’s an indicator that the borrower can effectively manage their credit.

-• Being selective when opening new credit accounts.
-Opening a new credit card or borrowing a new loan generally involves a hard credit inquiry , and too many hard credit inquiries can have a negative impact on the applicant’s score.
-So while having a diverse mix of credit can improve someone’s credit score, opening a number of new accounts may be counter-productive.
+Opening a new credit card or applying for a loan generally involves a hard credit inquiry.
+Too many hard credit inquiries can have a negative impact on the applicant’s score.
+So while having a diverse mix of credit is a good thing in the eyes of lenders, opening a number of new accounts at once may be counter-productive.

 SoFi Personal Loans

-Personal loans can also help you consolidate your credit card debt into one new loan.
-This way there is one monthly payment to manage, and you’ll hopefully be paying a lower interest rate—which could mean you pay less over the life of the loan.
+A personal loan is a popular way to consolidate and pay off credit card debt.
+You’ll have just one monthly payment to manage and a low fixed interest rate.
 To see how much a personal loan could save you, take a look at SoFi’s personal loan calculator.